St. Thomas & St. Denis Church – Cainhoy, South Carolina

 Built in 1819, the St. Thomas & St. Denis Church – also called White Church or Brick Church – still stands on the banks of the Wando River near Cainhoy in Berkeley County.
 It replaced an older church which was built on the site about 1708, but which burned in a forest fire in the spring of 1815.

-St. Thomas and St. Denis were originally separate parishes but merged after the Church of England became the Province of Carolina’s official church in 1706.
-(St. Denis, which was Huguenot, was actually located inside St. Thomas; it was not officially dissolved until 1768, though the two had united, for all intents and purposes, decades earlier.
+St. Thomas and St. Denis were originally separate parishes, both established after the Church of England became the Province of Carolina’s official church in 1706.
+(St. Denis, which was French, was actually located inside St. Thomas, which was Anglican; St. Denis was not officially dissolved until 1768, though for all intents and purposes the two had merged decades earlier.
 In 1784, the name St. Denis was revived and incorporated into the parish title.)

 French Protestants came to this area in the late 1600s, having fled France as refugees upon the revocation of the Edict of Nantes.
 A variety of causes led them to merge with the Anglican church after just 20 years, including both assimilation and poverty.
 That said, the Huguenots were able to retain many of their own religious traditions and initially continued to conduct services in their native tongue.

 Nevertheless, the transition to Episcopacy was not easy, and the residents of this area (then known as Orange Quarter or French Quarter) left the Anglican church in 1716 and again in the 1720s.
 At this time they worshiped in a small wooden church to the north of St. Thomas, which had previously been the parish church of St. Denis.
-They attempted to join the Huguenot church in Charleston but were rejected because they had accepted Anglican terms and were considered inferior.
+They attempted to join the Huguenot church in Charleston but were rejected because they had previously accepted Anglican terms.
 As a result, the Dissenters had no choice but to return to the Episcopal church.

 The church is built of brick and covered by stucco.
 When it was active, it was also known as “Brick Church,” distinguishing it from the church at St. Denis.
 Thomas Hasell, a missionary at St. Thomas, described the building in a 1716 letter: